 B.A.
-Environmental Science
+Environmental Science / Studies

 Environmental scientists study the effects of humans, industry, production and other sources of pollution on nature and the environment.
 Many of these professionals also do advocacy work, trying to curb as much environmental damage as possible.
 One of the best parts of majoring in environmental science is that it’s such a broad and generalized field, which can lead to a plethora of interesting professional opportunities.
-Whether you choose a career as an environmental scientist working in a lab or a natural resource manager in the field, environmental science is a great program choice for anyone who wants to make a difference for our planet.

 The environmental science major at Concordia University, Nebraska prepares students for careers as leaders in understanding and addressing complex environmental issues from a problem-oriented, interdisciplinary perspective.
 Graduates of the environmental science program will work to conserve our environment in the face of increasing human population growth and anthropogenic activities that degrade natural resources and ecosystems.